 Redesigning the UCSC Library Homepage

-This 10-week redesign streamlines the search for key information, providing UCSC students, with an intuitive platform.
-This homepage went live on the UCSC website, resulting in a 70% increase in user navigation efficiency and ease of use.
+This 10-week redesign focused on making campus resources visible, usable, and accessible.
+This library homepage went live on UCSC’s website, resulting in a 68.5% increase in user navigation efficiency and ease of use.

 Tools - Figma, FigJam, Google Docs, Trello